Yecats/Yecats.github.io/tutorial/challenge-extending-selection-logic/pt-2-add-party-members.md

         //This is an addition to an existing party if (!_initialPartySetup && _shiftButtonDown)
         {
-            //make sure we're only operating on characters who are selected.
+            //make sure we're only operating on characters who are not selected.
 Without this our existing party members would be deselected if (!character.IsSelected)
             {
                 character.IsSelected = RectTransformUtility.RectangleContainsScreenPoint(_selectedPanel, screenPosition);